-If you play the acoustic guitar, you might feel reluctant to purchase a pedal.
-The sound of your acoustic guitar is great as it is, so why would you want to modify it?
+If you play acoustic guitar, you might feel reluctant to purchase a pedal.
+The sound of your acoustic guitar is great as it is, so why modify it?
 I get it.

-If you like to play local gigs or make your own recordings, the natural sound of your acoustic guitar can easily lose its vibrancy when you have to rely on a microphone.
+On the other hand, the natural sound of your acoustic guitar can lose its vibrancy when you have to rely on a microphone during a live performance.

-Fortunately, there is a way to add life into your acoustic’s tone, and that’s by investing in a nice acoustic guitar pedal.
+Fortunately, there’s a way to add life to your acoustic tone: By investing in an acoustic guitar pedal.

-A guitar pedalboard, on the other hand, will help to both balance and enhance the tone of your acoustic guitar, and I’m here to help you discover which pedals are deserving of a spot on it.
+A guitar pedalboard will help to both balance and enhance the tone of your acoustic guitar, and I’m here to help you discover which pedals are deserving of a spot on it.

-Below, you’ll find a review of the best acoustic guitar pedals I could find.
+Below, you’ll find a reviews of some of the best acoustic guitar pedals, each one from a different effects category.

-Each pedal that has made it to our list will give you control over your acoustic tone and help you to achieve tonal vibrancy in any venue.
+While they serve different functions, each pedal on this list will give you more control over your acoustic tone, and help you to achieve vibrancy during live performances.